-Addiction detox centers in New Hampshire and other states play a crucial role in helping clients manage addiction triggers during detox and withdrawal.
-As long as the addictive substance remains in the body, it will continue to trigger cravings that are often hard to ignore.
+Drug and Alcohol detox and treatment programs are crucial to learning to identify and understand addiction triggers.
+Addictive substances trigger cravings that are often hard to ignore.
 Being unable to control the urge to use keeps people in a cycle of alcohol or drug abuse.
-If you decide on getting help at Granite Recovery Centers, the detox and therapy professionals will design a plan to help you resist the triggers.
-Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+If you decide to seek treatment at Granite Recovery Centers, our detox and therapy professionals will design a plan to help you resist the triggers.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in an emergency.

 Drug and Alcohol Addiction is Widespread